Monday, 5 December 2022

 Method

 Apply some salt and turmeric powder to the fish head.
 Take a wok, add and heat up the mustard oil.
 Add the fish head and fry the fish head until golden brown in colour from both the sides.
 The fish head has to be crispy fried.
 Remove the fish head and keep it aside.
 Reduce the oil and keep only 1 tbsp of mustard oil in the wok.
 Add the nigella seeds and dry red chillies, once the nigella seeds crackles and the red dry chillies are roasted well, remove the dry red chillies and keep it aside.
 In the same wok add the onions and the garlic.
 Meanwhile once the red chillies have cooled down, crushed them.
 Sauté the onions until golden brown in colour.
 Once done, remove the Onions and garlic in a bowl, add the crushed red chillies, chopped green chilli, coriander leaves and salt in the bowl, mix all the ingredients well.
 Take a mortar and pestle, add the fried head and crush them well into a paste.
 I have used a grinder to grind the fish head.
-Add the ground fish into the bowl, now mix all the ingredients very well with hand.
+Add the ground fish into the bowl, take out the thorns as much as you can, now mix all the ingredients very well with hand.
 Serve this dish with rice.
 It’s best eaten during lunch.

-Thursday, 1 July 2021
+Thursday 1 July 2021

 Kakara Kosha / Crab Sukha (Bengali Style)

-Saturday, 5 December 2020
+Saturday 5 December 2020

 Steamed Orange Cup Sandesh infused with Orange Jam